 Eighteen miles east of Pittsburgh, the out-of-control well in Murrysville, Pennsylvania, produced an estimated 34 million cubic feet of natural gas daily.
 It was considered the largest natural gas well ever drilled up to that time.

 Given oilfield technologies of the late 1880s, there was no way to cap the well and no pipeline to exploit commercial possibilities.
-The Haymaker well drew thousands of curious onlookers to a flaming torch that burned for 18 months and was visible from miles away.
+The Haymaker well drew thousands of curious onlookers to a flaming torch that burned for 18 months and was visible miles away.

 “Outlet of a natural gas well near Pittsburgh – a sight that can be seen in no other city in the world,” noted Harper’s Weekly.
 When finally brought under control, the Haymaker well provided inexpensive gas light to Pittsburgh for many years.
-Learn more in Natural Gas Is King in Pittsburgh.
+Learn more in Natural Gas is King in Pittsburgh.

 November 3, 1900 – First U.S. Auto Show